Broome Community Seagrass Monitoring

 No previous experience necessary.
 Please wear closed shoes (they’ll get muddy!), bring your hat and water bottle and an adult if you’re under 18 years of age.
 Contact us for more information on 9192 1922, email us at firstname.lastname@example.org or become a Broome Seagrass Facebook friend.

 A bit more info about the project:

-Since 2007 the Broome Community Seagrass Monitoring Project, run by Environs Kimberley in partnership with Department of Environment & Conservation and Nyamba Buru Yawuru, have been keeping a close eye on Roebuck bays seagrass meadows collecting regular data at three vulnerable sites.
+Since 2006 the Broome Community Seagrass Monitoring Project, run by Environs Kimberley in partnership with Department of Parks and Wildlife and Nyamba Buru Yawuru, have been keeping a close eye on Roebuck Bays seagrass meadows collecting regular data at three vulnerable sites.
 Monitoring includes recording sediment type, seagrass coverage, description of features such as macro fauna, species composition and canopy height just to name a few.

 Seagrass meadows are one of the world’s most important resources.
 Few people realise what an important ecosystem seagrass is, being vital for dugongs and turtles as a key food source.
 It helps to keep water clean by acting as a filter for toxic material by absorbing nutrients from coastal run-off and stabilizes sediment, as well as being an extremely efficient ‘blue carbon sink’.